Lara’s story: Losing someone I love to suicide

 The police had found my contact details in an address book in Graeme’s flat.
-They came to me as a way of informing his family, and then they walked away.
-I was left to deal with the fallout; to break the news to our elderly parents, my sister and all of Graeme’s friends.
+They came to me to inform his family, and then they walked away.
+I was left to deal with the fallout, to break the news to our elderly parents, my sister and all of Graeme’s friends.
 There was no information on what would happen next, who to call or how to retrieve Graeme’s body.
 No leaflets on where to go for help or support.
 No support at all.
-It felt like a bomb had gone off and I was walking around in a daze.
+It felt like a bomb had gone off, and I was walking around in a daze.

 In many ways, however, I was fortunate – I had a husband who picked me and my family up and carried us all through the following days and weeks.
 He spoke to the police; he spoke to the Procurator Fiscal; he went to my brother’s flat and made it ok for us to visit; but most importantly, he made us talk.
 And for a family where emotions are not expressed and difficult conversations are avoided, that was hard.

-But for me, it turned out that talking was a key to help process the pain.
-In the days and weeks following Graeme’s suicide, I obsessed about all the signs I had missed, all the things I could have done to prevent his death.
-I felt huge guilt and shame that I hadn’t known how bad he felt.
+But for me, it turned out that talking was a key to helping process the pain.
+In the days and weeks following Graeme’s suicide, I was obsessed about all the signs I had missed, all the things I could have done to prevent his death.
+I felt so guilty and ashamed that I hadn’t known how bad he felt.

 It was only after some time had passed and that I was able to reflect back on that initial period after Graeme died, I realised that a lot of people who have gone through what I have don’t have any emotional support or an outlet that allows them to talk freely about their feelings.
 So, when I saw my current role being advertised, I knew that I had to apply.
 I felt compelled to work for a service that had been set up to help people like me.
 People who, never in a million years, thought this would happen to them or their family and who desperately needed the support we didn’t receive.